Google Pixel 9 Pro and 9 Pro XL review: Changing of the guard

 (Image credit: Andrew Myrick / Android Central)

 With the exception of a few tweaks here and there, Google has largely kept the same design that was initially introduced with the Pixel 6.
-However, we've slowly seen more and more phone makers adopt an iPhone-like design with flat edges and flat screens.
-Google jumped aboard this trend with the Pixel 9, 9 Pro, and 9 Pro XL.
+However, Google jumped aboard the trend of releasing devices that look like an iPhone with the Pixel 9 series.
 Gone is the combination of curved glass and aluminum, and in its place, we have flat edges as far as the eye can see.

 Google Pixel 9 Pro XL with iPhone 15 Pro Max